hokkanen/bessel/README.md

 git clone --recursive https://github.com/hokkanen/bessel.git
 ```

 The code can be conditionally compiled for either CUDA, HIP, Kokkos or HOST execution with or without MPI.
 The HOST implementation can also be further offloaded to GPUs by OpenMP.
-The correct definitions for each accelerator backend option are selected in [arch_api.h](src/arch/arch_api.h) by choosing the respective header file.
-Some compilation combinations are shown below, but also other combination are possible.
+The correct definitions for each accelerator backend options are selected in [arch_api.h](src/arch/arch_api.h) by choosing the respective header file.
+Some compilation combinations are shown below, but also other combinations are possible.

 ```
 // Compile to run sequentially on CPU